 The Vineyard Church of Hyde Park is devoted to others in the world.
-As an aspect of this devotion, we are committed to seeking justice for the poor and the oppressed, including victims of human trafficking, by showing God’s love and mercy to those rescued from this modern-day slavery.
-Additionally, two of the core values of the Vineyard USA movement are to be a (1) Reconciling Community, and a (2) Compassionate Ministry.
+As an aspect of this devotion, we are committed to seeking justice for the poor and the oppressed, including victims of human trafficking, by showing God’s love and mercy to those rescued from modern-day slavery.
+Additionally, two of the core values of the Vineyard USA movement are to be a Reconciling Community and to engage in Compassionate Ministry.
 The Justice Ministry seeks to fulfill these values by serving the hurt, broken, enslaved, and poor as though serving Jesus Himself.
-The Justice Ministry serves to equip reconcilers in face of injustice by acting justly and humbly, showing mercy, just like what Jesus did to His people.
+The Justice Ministry serves to equip reconcilers in the face of injustice by acting justly and humbly, showing mercy, just like Jesus did.

 Contact Elisa Pleasant for more information.